GTEgorss/Doka3/README.md

 Two balls, you and lots of fun on your computer:)
 ![iHaveAnIdea](https://github.com/GTEgorss/Doka3/blob/master/src/media/opening.jpg)

-  This is a logical arcade game with minimalistic graphics.
-In this game, the player’s task is to make two balls, blue and red, touch each other.
-To do this, they can draw on the screen all sorts of figures that will help them.
+  This is a puzzle game with minimalistic graphics.
+In this game the player’s goal is to make two balls, blue and red, touch each other.
+To do this they can draw on the screen all sorts of figures that will help them.
 Balls obey the laws of physics.
 And passing a level does not depend on specific circumstances - you decide which way to draw and how to complete it.
 In a word - a smart puzzle that will give pleasure by its physics, simplicity and will make you to spend several nights playing it.

 # Installing and launching
-If you don't have **Java 8** on your computer, you have to down load it, for example, from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+If you don't have **Java 8** on your computer, you have to download it, for example, from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 #### 1. For any (1st option)
   - Go [here](https://github.com/GTEgorss/Doka3/releases/tag/v1.0)
   - Download the .jar file in one of the three ways